ravg95/OPOS/README.md

 # OPOS

-To configure your enviroment, please install the following packages:
+To configure your enviroment, please use the following script:

-`$ apt install g++ binutils libc6-dev-i386

-This works:
 https://github.com/Cheapskate01/Cross-Compiler-Build-Script
 Download, run with i386-elf as the target, add the resulting folders to your PATH.